ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 ## Fragment identification {#application-yaml-fragment}

-Fragment identifiers only apply to YAML streams containing a single document.
+A fragment identifies a node in a stream.

 A fragment identifier starting with "*" is to be interpreted as a YAML alias node {{fragment-alias-node}}.

-A fragment identifier that is empty or that starts with "/" is to be interpreted as a JSON Pointer {{JSON-POINTER}}
+For single-document YAML streams, a fragment identifier that is empty or that starts with "/" is to be interpreted as a JSON Pointer {{JSON-POINTER}}
 and is evaluated on the YAML representation graph,